invopop/gobl/c14n/README.md

    2. using six-character `\u00XX` uppercase hexadecimal escape sequences for control characters that require escaping but lack a two-character sequence described previously, and
    3. reject any string containing invalid encoding.

-The GoBL JSON c14n package has been designed to operate using any raw JSON source and uses the Go [`encoding/json`](https://golang.org/pkg/encoding/json/) library's streaming methods to parse and recreate a document in memory.
+The GOBL JSON c14n package has been designed to operate using any raw JSON source and uses the Go [`encoding/json`](https://golang.org/pkg/encoding/json/) library's streaming methods to parse and recreate a document in memory.
 A simplified object model is used to map JSON structures ready to be converted into canonical JSON.

 ## Usage Example